12 celebrities you didn’t know were punks

-When prime minister Boris Johnson claimed to have been a fan of The Clash last year, those of you whose hearing isn’t too badly damaged from gigs might have heard a strange rumbling noise from under the ground.
+When prime minister Boris Johnson claimed to have been a fan of The Clash, those of you whose hearing isn’t too badly damaged from gigs might have heard a strange rumbling noise from under the ground.
 That was the sound of Joe Strummer turning in his grave.
 But while punk fashion may be all the rage – with a host of idiots wearing band tees without a clue who the artists actually are – thankfully there are many more celebrities who have a genuine fondness for punk rock, some of them even playing in their own bands.
 As unlikely as it may seem, the following people are all punks at heart…

 Actress and supermodel Elizabeth Hurley made international headlines when she attended the LA premiere of Four Weddings And A Funeral wearing a Versace dress held together with gold safety pins.
 This was not the first time Hurley had dabbled with punk fashion, however, having been a punk in her teen years.